Sarthakj-github/EDA_CSTs/Readme.md

 ├── shopping_trends_updated.csv # Dataset (to be uploaded in Colab manually) └── README.md # This file

-yaml
-Copy code

 ---

-## ✍️ Author
+## 👤 Author

 **Sarthak Jain**
-B.Tech CSE (AI), Class of 2025
+B.Tech CSE (AI), PSIT Kanpur (Batch 2025)
-Actively applying for **Data Scientist roles**
+Aspiring Data Scientist | Passionate about ML, CV, and EDA

 ---

-## ⭐️ If you find this useful...
+## ⭐️ Feedback

-Feel free to fork, clone, or star the project.
-Contributions and feedback are welcome!
+Feel free to fork, clone, or open issues for suggestions.
+Contributions are welcome!